affekri/QuickEconomy/README.md

 ### Bank

-As a server operator placing or editing a sign that says
+With the corresponding permission placing or editing a sign that says
-[BANK] on the first line creates a modified sign that functions as a bank.
+`[BANK]` on the first line creates a modified sign that functions as a bank.

 ### Shop

-Any player can make a shop by writing [SHOP] on the first line of a sign
+Any player can make a shop by writing `[SHOP]` on the first line of a sign
 that is placed on the side of a (non shop) chest.
 On the second line, first
 write the prize for the shop, followed by a "/" and then what kind of shop it is.
 There is two kind of shops, Item or Stack.
 In item shop you can only buy one